mduplouy/ultimate-rock-playlist/README.md

 * 010 - Santana - 1976 - Europa
 * 020 - Lynyrd Skynyrd - 1974 - Sweet Home Alabama
 * 021 - The Doobie Brothers - 1973 - Long Train Runnin'
+* 022 - Joe Cocker - 1969 - With a Little Help From My Friends
 * 030 - ZZ Top - 1973 - La Grange
 * 040 - Eric Clapton - 1977 - Cocaine
-* 041 - Pink FLoyd - Another Brick in the Wall (Part I)
+* 041 - Pink FLoyd - 1979 - Another Brick in the Wall (Part I)
-* 042 - Pink Floyd - The Happiest Days of Our Lives
+* 042 - Pink Floyd - 1979 - The Happiest Days of Our Lives
-* 043 - Pink Floyd - Another Brick in the Wall (Part II)
+* 043 - Pink Floyd - 1979 - Another Brick in the Wall (Part II)
 * 050 - Dire Straits - 1978 - Sultans Of Swing
 * 060 - Deep Purple - 1972 - Smoke On The Water
 * 061 - B-52's - 1979 - Planet Claire